masbicudo/Windows-10-Scripts/index.md

 The purpose is to automate installation of softwares, features and settings to my taste (MASBicudo).
 At this moment this is far from a fully automated process... but the scripts here can help a lot.

+Most scripts are based on Chocolatey, a package manager for Windows, and also a miriad of other scripts and utilities either gathered from the Internet or made by me.
+Also, native Windows features can be used, if present.

+There is no intention on using a specific coding language here.
+Most is writen in Windows Batch Script language, but there is also C, VBScript, JScript, Bash, MSHTA, and there may be anything that comes in handy at each situation.

 Instructions
 ============